Astros clinch final AL playoff spot despite loss to Rangers

-Now Houston can start planning for a wild-card matchup that could be against Oakland, which ended a three-year run atop the AL West for the defending AL champion.

-Currently the only one of eight AL playoff qualifiers in the pandemic-shortened season without a winning record, the Astros will try to put the cheating scandal behind them, but with an injury-plagued roster missing ace Justin Verlander, young slugger Yordan Álvarez and possibly closer Roberto Osuna.
+Plagued by the offseason sign-stealing scandal that tarnished their 2017 World Series championship, the Astros (29-29) enter the playoffs as the second-place team in the AL West, seeking redemption with an injury-depleted roster.

+Houston, which already had its three-year reign atop the division ended by Oakland, currently is the only AL playoff team without a winning record.

-Houston will be led by the first manager to take five different franchises to the playoffs.
+The Angels’ 9-5 loss to the Dodgers made Houston’s Dusty Baker the first manager to lead five different franchises to the playoffs.

-Dusty Baker was hired just before spring training after AJ Hinch was fired almost immediately after Major League Baseball suspended him for a year over the cheating scandal.
-Baker has already taken San Francisco, the Chicago Cubs, Cincinnati and Washington to the postseason.
+Hired just before spring training after AJ Hinch was fired almost immediately after Major League Baseball suspended him for a year over the cheating scandal, Baker has already taken San Francisco, the Chicago Cubs, Cincinnati and Washington to the postseason.

-“We were so close to clinching it,” Baker said before the Angels lost.
-“It doesn’t hurt any more than the rest of them.
-But there’s nothing we can do now.”

-Alex Bregman homered in the sixth and had a sacrifice fly that put the Astros ahead 4-3 in the top of the 10th.
-Houston’s first run came on George Springer’s RBI triple.

 Rookie catcher Sam Huff homered twice, his second and third, for the first two Rangers runs.
 The 22-year-old Huff is the second-youngest Texas catcher with a multihomer game, behind Jarrod Saltalamacchia in a 30-3 win over Baltimore in 2007.